apollo

 Diet & Lifestyle Advise

-• Long walks can help to relieve stress, keep your body strong, and help in easy delivery.
+• Long walks can help relieve stress, keep your body strong, and help with easy delivery.

-• Please take a little bit of Castrol oil as it is known to stimulate prostaglandin, which ripens the cervix and gets labour started.
+• Please take a little bit of Castrol oil.
+It stimulates prostaglandin, which ripens the cervix and initiates labour.

-• For some food like dates, raspberry tea leaves are known to ripen the cervix and get labour started.
+• For some foods like dates, raspberry tea leaves are known to ripen the cervix and get labour started.

 • Acupressure also stimulates labour and helps in delivery.